- 1 Part I. General introduction of Spring Festival – The Chinese/lunar New Year

 - The zodiac Rat

 The zodiac Rat has been in the workplace this year.
 Both their main income and side income are very prosperous.
 In addition to the main business, there are side business blessings.
-Wealth development is very good.
+Wealth development is excellent.

 - The zodiac Snake